FFI

 The method creates a binding on the existing C function.

-All variables and functions defined by first arguments are bound to corresponding native symbols in DSO library and then may be accessed as FFI object methods and properties.
-C types of argument, return value and variables are automatically converted to/from PHP types (if possible).
+All variables and functions defined by first arguments are bound to corresponding native symbols in a DSO library and then may be accessed as FFI object methods and properties.
+C types of argument, return value, and variables are automatically converted to/from PHP types (if possible).
 Otherwise, they are wrapped in a special CData proxy object and may be accessed by elements.

 static FFI|null